walkerart/info-lounge-admin/README.md

-BBB_HTML5
+Screens Admin
 =====================
-This is a start of a middleman project templete
+This is a middleman project

-Start by cloning into .middleman/
+Start by cloning

-then use make a new project:
+then init:
 ```
+bower install
-middleman init my_new_boilerplate_project --template=BBB_HTML5
+middleman server
 ```

-then cd into the project and do:
+then to build for deployment do:
 ```
-bower install
+middleman build
 ```